EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

 Q: Is the Big 26 Baseball Classic a Showcase?

-A: The Big 26 Baseball Classic has elements of a showcase.
+A: The Big 26 Baseball Classic is a showcase opportunity, but adds many more elements to the players' overall experience.
 College coaches and scouts are invited to tryouts, a coaches' combine for the final rosters, and the 3-game competitive series at FNB Field.
 We are proud to offer this element as a very important component and benefit of the event, and each year we work to increase the number of scouts in attendance.
 But, as we've mentioned in other areas of the FAQ, we feel the Big 26 is about more than the scouted element.
-We're often told by players that the Buddy Program had the greatest impact on them, and that playing with a new group of athletes for a short but event-filled time led to lifelong friendships.
+We're often told by players that the Buddy Program had the greatest impact on them, and that playing for their state with a new group of athletes for a short but event-filled time led to lifelong friendships.
 The opportunity to work out and compete in front of college coaches and pro scouts is an important part of the event, but you'll find that the benefits go beyond the data sheets and measurables.

 Q: How are the final roster sports distributed?